 (1) The Board will then meet with the developer at a regular or special meeting and discuss which land is most appropriately preserved as open space, which are the locations most suitable for houses and other factors that may enter into the choice of open space.
 This part of the development process should be very informal.
 The developer, the Board, and any interested parties may offer information and argument as part of the discussion.
 Should they elect to do so, representatives of the Conservation Commission, the Board of Health, and/or any other Town department shall be accorded full rights to participate in the discussion.
 Any plan showing house lots or new roads that may be presented at this time will be disregarded by the Board and will not enter into its determination.
 The discussion may be continued through as many meetings as may be necessary to reach an agreement.

-(2) The Board shall give notice of this meeting.
+(2) The Board shall give notice of this meeting:

 (a) By advertisement in a newspaper of general circulation in Winchendon at the expense of the applicant, once in each of two successive weeks, the first publication being not less than 14 days before the day of such hearing, Prepayment of the advertising charge will be required before such publication.